-The Eli J. Segal Citizen Leadership Program began at Brandeis University in 2007.
+The Eli J. & Phyllis N. Segal Citizen Leadership Program began at Brandeis University in 2007.
 It was founded by the friends and family of Eli Segal in order to commemorate his legacy and advance his passion for citizen engagement.
-Eli Segal graduated in 1964 with a history degree from Brandeis University, and in 1967 from the University of Michigan law school.
+Eli Segal graduated in 1964 with a history degree from Brandeis University, and in 1967 from the University of Michigan Law School.
 He was a skilled political strategist, the founding CEO of the Corporation for National and Community Service, and, as President Clinton calls him, “the Father of AmeriCorps.”
 He created the Welfare to Work Partnership, for which he received the Presidential Citizens Medal.
 In his honor, the Segal Program seeks to carry on his legacy for inspiring leadership and community networking.

 The Segal Network also works to ensure the success of each Fellow by partnering Segal Founders with Fellows.
 This coaching and mentoring experience aims to ultimately make the experience of being a Segal Fellow a recognized and valued credential – signifying important leadership qualities, significant developmental experiences, and the support of a network of talented people.